Measha Brueggergosman: Career

 At age 20, Brueggergosman played the lead in the premiere of the opera Beatrice Chancy by James Rolfe and George Elliott Clarke.
 Produced in Toronto in 1998, and in Nova Scotia the following year, the opera tells the story of a slave girl in 19th–century rural Nova Scotia who murders her abusive father, the man who is also her master.
 The opera and Brueggergosman were well received by critics and audiences.
 In 2000 it was filmed for the CBC.

 Brueggergosman has appeared throughout Canada, where she has performed with the Toronto Symphony Orchestra, Montreal Symphony Orchestra, the Thunder Bay Symphony Orchestra and Music Director Geoffrey Moull, National Arts Centre Orchestra under the direction of Pinchas Zukerman, and at Roy Thomson Hall.

 She has performed internationally, as well, in the United States, Germany and other nations.
 She was in Elektra, Dead Man Walking, and Turandot with the Cincinnati Opera.
 She has also performed the Verdi Requiem with Sir Andrew Davis and the Toronto Symphony Orchestra, as well as with Helmuth Rilling at the International Beethoven Festival in Bonn.

+In 2002, she was the soprano soloist in the Canadian premiere of Krzysztof Penderecki's Credo, under the direction of its composer, and in the attendance of the then Governor General of Canada, Adrienne Clarkson.

-In 2005, Brueggergosman was a soloist in recording William Bolcom's Songs of Innocence and Experience, which won three Grammy awards, including Best Classical Album.
+In 2005, Brueggergosman was a soloist in recording William Bolcom's Songs of Innocence and Experience, which won three Grammy Awards, including Best Classical Album.

 In July 2007 she was a new performer at the Royal Nova Scotia International Tattoo, singing in the 'Phantom of the Opera' medley and closing the show with "Ave Maria".

 She has also performed in the United States, for instance in the fall of 2009 with the Saint Louis Symphony Orchestra, in their performance of Michael Tippett's oratorio A Child of Our Time.

 She performed role of Jenny in Weill/Brecht Rise and Fall of the City of Mahagonny in 2010 in Madrid's Teatro Real.

 She performed the Olympic Hymn at the Opening Ceremonies of the 2010 Winter Games.
 During NBC's broadcast of the opening ceremony, Bob Costas remarked to Matt Lauer, co-host of Today, as the two hosted it about Brueggergosman's performance of the Olympic Hymn: "That's a hymn for you, right there," and laughed.
 She performed an arrangement of the English sung version of the hymn in English and French to reflect Canada's official languages.

 In 2012 Brueggergosman was a judge on the Canadian reality show Canada's Got Talent.
 The show was subsequently cancelled after one season but was revived in 2022.

 She has also had acting roles in the Murdoch Mysteries episode "Murdoch at the Opera", and in the films Brown Girl Begins and The Young Arsonists.

 In 2021 she created the symphonic short film Forgotten Coast, an exploration of Black Canadian history in Nova Scotia, for the National Arts Centre/CBC Gem series Undisrupted.